AshBT/plumber/README.md

 ### Prerequisites
 You'll need `git` and `docker` installed on the command line.
 For use with Google Cloud, you'll need the the Google Cloud SDK command line tools.
 You'll also need to make sure you installed kubernetes via `gcloud`.

+### Developers
+For those wishing to hack on `plumber`, you'll need

+- git
+- docker
+- golang
+- gcloud
+- kubectl (via gcloud)
+- make

+Run `make test`.
+This will run the commands and shell out to `git` and `docker` when necessary.
+It will also create folders if needed.

 ## Enhancers and linkers

 Developers create enhancers and linkers by adhering to a simple programmatic interface and providing a YAML config file in their repository.
 The requirement is simple: implement a (public) `run` function that takes a map (or dictionary) in and returns a new map.